Loans From Shareholders S Corp: Everything You Need to Know

 One of the reasons this practice can cause issues is the fact that repayment of the loan could generate taxable income that the shareholder wasn't expecting.
 A shareholder in a private corporation could choose to provide a loan to the business to generate more working capital and improve the liquidity of the corporation.
 The shareholder's initial basis is the face value of the loan provided.

 An S corporation can pass business losses through the business to its shareholders, which they can then deduct based on the adjusted loan and stock basis.
-If a loss being passed-through to the shareholder exceeds their basis of stock, any amount in excess will reduce the loan basis.
+If a loss is passed through to the shareholder exceeds their basis of stock, any amount in excess will reduce the loan basis.
 However, this number cannot drop below zero.
 When net income is passed through to the shareholder during a later year, the first increase should occur on the loan basis.
 However, the amount of increase shouldn't exceed the amount the shareholder was in debt when the tax year started.

 After increasing the loan basis, the next step is using extra net income to increase the stock basis of that shareholder.
 If a shareholder has given more than one loan to the corporation, with evidence of separate notes, or other cases of multiple indebtedness apply, different rules would be applied to the situation.
 Single loans, with or without notes that provide evidence of the loans, are less complex.